-As a precursor, let me say I've been dealing with anxiety and panic attacks for over five years now.
-What you're experiencing may or may not be a panic attack, but this post will help anybody experiencing high levels of anxiety.
+What you're experiencing may or may not be a panic attack, but this post can help anybody experiencing high levels of anxiety.

 I am by no means a medical professional, I'm merely relaying my experiences.
 If you need immediate medical attention please seek a doctor.